Code enforcement: Canada

 Shoulder flash of a Coquitlam bylaw officer.

 A Calgary Bylaw Services car blocks the road during the 2017 Calgary Pride Parade.

 In Canada, municipal law enforcement officers are generally referred to as bylaw enforcement officers.
-Every municipality in Canada is authorized to develop and enforce municipal by-laws, but each province and territory regulates the authority of municipal law enforcement agencies differently.
+Every municipality in Canada is authorized to develop and enforce municipal by-laws, but each province and territory regulates the authority of municipal law enforcement officers differently.

+In the Canadian province of Ontario, bylaw enforcement officers are generally titled municipal law enforcement officers, and in Newfoundland and Labrador, Alberta and the Northwest Territories, the term municipal enforcement officer is also used.

 Rather than operate an in-house bylaw enforcement division, municipalities may rely on police services, contracted commissionaires, or private firms for bylaw enforcement.

-In the Canadian province of Ontario, bylaw enforcement officers are generally titled municipal law enforcement officers, and in Newfoundland & Labrador, Alberta and the Northwest Territories, the term municipal enforcement officer is also used.

 Duties

-In most Canadian municipalities, bylaw enforcement officers are tasked with the enforcement of the regulations or by-laws of their employer, and are usually operate on an as-requested basis.
+In most Canadian municipalities, bylaw enforcement officers are tasked with the enforcement of the regulations or by-laws of the municipality, and usually operate on an as-requested basis with little-to-no proactive enforcement.

 In all three territories, however, as well as the provinces of Newfoundland and Labrador, Quebec, Saskatchewan, and Alberta, some — but not all — municipal enforcement agencies also enforce provincial legislation and control traffic.
 In Alberta and Saskatchewan, bylaw enforcement officers can be additionally trained and appointed as community peace officers (in Alberta) or community safety officers (in Saskatchewan).
 These community officers maintain a proactive presence; have additional authority to enforce provincial legislation and conduct traffic enforcement; respond alongside other emergency services to 9-1-1 calls; and, in Saskatchewan, field complaints for minor criminal offences.